9th8/up-to-date-real-world-haskell/8-efficient-file-processing-regular-expressions-and-file-name-matching.md

     `pic01.jpg`.

 -   A `[` (open square bracket) character begins a *character class*, which is ended by a `]`.
-Its meaning is \"match any character in this class\".
-A character class can be *negated* by following the opening `[` with a `!`, so that it means \"match any character *not* in this class\".
+Its meaning is "match any character in this class".
+A character class can be *negated* by following the opening `[` with a `!`, so that it means "match any character *not* in this class".

-    As a shorthand, a character followed by a `-` (dash), followed by another character, denotes a *range*: \"match any character within this set\".
+    As a shorthand, a character followed by a `-` (dash), followed by another character, denotes a *range*: "match any character within this set".

-    Character classes have an added subtlety; they can\'t be empty.
+    Character classes have an added subtlety; they can't be empty.
 The first character after the opening `[` or `[!` is part of the class, so we can write a class containing the `]` character as `[]aeiou]`.
     The pattern `pic[0-9].[pP][nN][gG]` will match a name consisting of the string `pic`, followed by a single digit, followed by any capitalization of the string `.png`.

-While Haskell doesn\'t provide a way to match glob patterns among its standard libraries, it provides a good regular expression matching library.
+While Haskell doesn't provide a way to match glob patterns among its standard libraries, it provides a good regular expression matching library.
 Glob patterns are nothing more than cut-down regular expressions with slightly different syntax.
-It\'s easy to convert glob patterns into regular expressions, but to do so, we must first understand how to use regular expressions in Haskell.
+It's easy to convert glob patterns into regular expressions, but to do so, we must first understand how to use regular expressions in Haskell.